Comprehensive megafauna guide (2024)

 Hierophant

 The Hierophant is designed to be fought immediately without upgrades.
-It deals mostly low damage and you can dodge all attacks without much bullshit.
+It deals mostly low damage and you can dodge all attacks without much issue.
 It gives you a great mining tool and perfect ores for starting out.
-I typically start with a fulton just to get the chest, ore box, and myself up after killing it.
-The hierophant deals burn damage.
+I usually go for this guy first.

 Prep + General Plan